Down Payment Calculator

 What is a Down Payment on a House?

-Mortgage down payment is the amount of money that is put upfront in the purchase of a home.
+A mortgage down payment is the amount of money that is put up-front in the purchase of a home.
 It is a percentage of the total purchase price of the home.
-For example, if the home price is $500,000, a 20% down payment is equal to $100,000, resulting in a total mortgage amount of $400,000 ($500,000 - $100,000).
-The average down payment in the US is about 6% of the home value.
+About 9 in 10 American home buyers use mortgage financing for the purchase of a home and most are required to provide a down payment.

 What is the Minimum Down Payment on a House?

-The minimum down payment on a home is 3% of the total purchase price for conventional loans.
-However, the minimum down payment amount varies between the type of loan taken and if it is within conforming loan limits set by the Federal Housing Finance Agency.
+The minimum down payment is the lowest up-front amount a home buyer must pay before purchasing a home.
+The minimum down payment is used to secure a mortgage by letting lenders know that you can financially support mortgage payments.
+The minimum down payment on a house is 20% of the total purchase price for general conventional loans.
+However, there are many situations where the minimum down payment amount varies due to the type of loan taken and if it is within conforming loan limits set by the Federal Housing Finance Agency.
+For example, first-time home buyers can have minimum down payments of as low as 3% through conforming loans like Fannie Mae’s HomeReady Program or Freddie Mac’s HomePossible Program.

 What is a Conforming Loan?

-A conforming loan is a mortgage that falls within the limits set by the Federal Housing Finance Agency, such that these loans can be insured by Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
-The loans must also have a loan-to-value (LTV) ratio of at least 80% and debt-to-income (DTI) ratio no greater than 43% to be considered as conforming loans.
-If these criteria of loan size, LTV ratio, and DTI ratio are not met then government agencies such as Fannie Mae and Freddie Mac cannot insure the loan, which can result in higher interest rates.
-If the loan is beyond the limit it is known as a Jumbo loan and will require Private Mortgage Insurance.
+A conforming loan is a mortgage that falls within the purchase price limits set by the Federal Housing Finance Agency.
+These loans are insured by government-sponsored agencies like the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+The loans must have a loan to value (LTV) ratio of at least 80% and a debt to income ratio no greater than 43% to be considered conforming loans.
+If these criteria of loan size, loan to value ratio, and debt to income ratio are not met, then government agencies will not insure the loan, which can result in higher mortgage rates.
+If the loan is beyond the limit it is classified as a Jumbo loan and will require Private Mortgage Insurance in rare cases where the down payment is less than 20%.

-For 2021, the conforming loan limit for most counties is set at $548,250 which is the base limit.
-In some high-cost counties such as New York City and Los Angeles, the limit is $822,375.
+For 2022, the conforming loan limit for most counties is set at $647,200 which is the base limit.
+In some high-cost counties such as New York City and Los Angeles, the limit is $970,800 which is $323,600 or 50% higher than the base limit.
 Therefore, if your mortgage size in New York City is $1,000,000, it is not a conforming loan and is considered a Jumbo Loan.
+It is important to note that different government home loan programs like those offered by the USDA use different loan limits.

 How is the Minimum Down Payment Calculated?

-- Home Price – The price determines whether the loan is a conforming loan if it is within the limit or a jumbo loan
+- Home Price – The home sale price determines whether the loan is a conforming loan within the limit or a jumbo loan.

-- Credit Score – The credit score is used because certain loans cannot be offered below a certain credit score
+- Credit Score – The credit score is also used because certain loans cannot be offered below a certain credit score.
+Home buyers with low credit scores may have to use bad credit mortgages.

 Minimum Down Payment for Different Types of Loans